 - Conference Oral Presentation – Synergetic Learning Model: The Sum is Greater.
 Adult Education Research Conference, June 2016

-- Design Conference Keynote Speaker – The Future of Adult Learning.
-The Travelers Companies, November 2012
+- Design Conference Keynote Speaker – The Future of Adult Learning, The Travelers Companies, October 2012

 - University of Connecticut, School of Business Summer Research Grant (2017): Service Learning for the Business School Graduate: Hit or Miss?

 - University of Connecticut Provost Mini-Grant (2016): Redesign of the School of Business Capstone Course: MGMT4900 – Strategy, Policy and Planning.